 Can I import tasks from other apps?

-Yes, Akiflow integrates with tools like Notion, Slack, Asana, Trello, Todoist and Gmail to automatically collect tasks in your universal inbox.
+Yes, Akiflow integrates with tools like Notion, Slack, Asana, Trello, Todoist, and Gmail to automatically collect tasks in your universal inbox.

 Conclusion

 Akiflow solves a real problem: the constant switching between apps and the feeling that you never have overview.
-If you work with multiple tools and time-blocking is important in your workflow, Akiflow can be a gamechanger.
+If you work with multiple tools and time-blocking is important in your workflow, Akiflow can be a game changer.

 But the price is high, the mobile app isn’t great yet, and you don’t have offline access.
 For some people, those are dealbreakers.